vikingeducation/assignment_web_scraper/README.md

 ### Prerequisities

 You will need to have Ruby and IRB (the ruby REPL) installed on your computer to run this program.
-See [this post](https://www.ruby-lang.org/en/downloads/) to download ruby.
+See [this link](https://www.ruby-lang.org/en/downloads/) to download Ruby.

 ## Built With